Kelly organised the fun trike tour Sydney for John’s birthday. What a great way to celebrate!

 Kirribilli

-After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
+A perfect place to take photos.

 The Kirribilli Loop

 They continued riding on through North Sydney and Crows Nest before joining River Road.
 It is a fun road to ride on.
 River Road leads to Burns Bay Road which, in turn, leads to another bridge but not one of the main three.
+So far, the disability passenger trike tour was great fun.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

 The Fig Tree Bridge opened in 1963 and spans the Lane Cove River.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
-Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
+Then they got to bridge #3 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

 This bridge is on the main arterial thoroughfare of Victoria Road.
 They travelled along for a short while before turning off into the inner west suburb of Drummoyne.
 Following the shoreline of Iron Cove, which is part of the Parramatta River, they saw some lovely water views.
 It is part of the 7 km long Bay Run.